top of page

 yourself, you won't connect and dance with someone else as best as you

-WHY ARE ONLY WOMXN ALLOWED IN SOME TEAMS?
+WHY ARE ONLY WOMEN ALLOWED IN SOME TEAMS?

-We seek to provide a place where anyone who identifies as a womxn or
+We seek to provide a place where anyone who identifies as a woman or

 non-binary feels safe and welcomed (yes, we happily include our